 President, Greater Madison Chamber of Commerce

-Executive Director, Building and Construction Trades Council of SC WI
+Executive Director, Building and Construction Trades Council of South Central Wisconsin

 Dave Branson is the Executive Director of the Building and Construction Trades Council of South Central Wisconsin.
 Prior to becoming the executive director of the building trades council Dave was a Business Agent for Plumbers and Steamfitters Local 434 in central and western Wisconsin.